boot-clj/boot/README.md

 for individual projects and to package these build processes as clojure namespaces for distribution.

+There are a number of boot middlewares included in the [boot-middleware](#) repository to do useful things like watch directories for changed files, syncing/copying files between directories, etc.

 ### Tempfiles

 Since most build processes generate files at some point, boot